-Soldier arrested after shoving Black man, saying he’s 'in the wrong neighborhood’ in viral video
+Soldier arrested after shoving Black man, saying he’s ‘in the wrong neighborhood’ in viral video

 “It was terrible, it was unnecessary, it was a bad video,” he added.
 “The young man was a victim, the individual that was arrested was the aggressor, and he’s been dealt with accordingly.”

-Fort Jackson commanding officer, Brig.
-Gen. Milford H. Beagle Jr., tweeted Wednesday evening that the “unfortunate incident” had “brought disrespect to @fortjackson our Army and the trust with the public we serve.”
-He promised “transparency” and shared his earlier statement that “the leaders at Fort Jackson in no way condone the behavior depicted” on video.
+Brig.
+Gen. Milford H. Beagle Jr., Fort Jackson’s commanding officer, tweeted Wednesday that the “unfortunate incident” had “brought disrespect to @fortjackson our Army and the trust with the public we serve.”
+He promised “transparency” and shared an earlier statement that “the leaders at Fort Jackson in no way condone the behavior depicted” on the video.

-Asked at the news conference about people protesting in the neighborhood, the sheriff said “there’s no problem with people peacefully protesting.”
+Asked at the news conference about people protesting in the neighborhood, the sheriff said there was “no problem with people peacefully protesting.”

 In videos shared on Snapchat and photos posted on Twitter, the crowd congregated past sunset, listening to speakers with a megaphone who spoke about racism, while deputies appeared to be monitoring the group.
-Two yard signs saying “Black Lives Matter” and “It’s about us” were at one point erected in Pentland’s lawn.
+Two yard signs that said “Black Lives Matter” and “It’s about us” were at one point erected on Pentland’s lawn.

 What started out as peaceful demonstrations became “disruptive,” a sheriff’s department spokeswoman said Wednesday evening.
-After deputies were called after 8 p.m. because “unknown protesters” vandalized the house, they closed access to the street and surrounding area for nonresidents and took the Pentland’s family to another location, Deputy Sara Blann wrote.
+Deputies were called after 8 p.m. because “unknown protesters” vandalized the house, according to Deputy Sara Blann; they closed access to the street and surrounding area for nonresidents and took Pentland’s family to another location.

-Tia Roach, 35, who lives in a different part of the Columbia area, watched the viral video Tuesday and thought of her 16-year-old son, Tayvion, and young Black men like him at risk of similar treatment.
+Tia Roach, 35, who lives in a different part of the Columbia area, watched the viral video Tuesday and thought of her 16-year-old son, Tayvion, and Black youths like him at risk of similar treatment.
 She went to the neighborhood Wednesday to meet with her business partner who lives there, but when she saw a group gathering in protest, she joined the crowd.
-Her partner recorded a video of the demonstrators peacefully assembling, some carrying “Black Lives Matter” signs.
+Her partner recorded a video of demonstrators peacefully assembling, some carrying “Black Lives Matter” signs.

 In an interview Wednesday night, Roach said the protest was seeking justice for the victim.

-A retired Army staff sergeant, Roach said she felt upset that violence allegedly perpetrated by a fellow Army officer could happen close to home.
+A retired Army staff sergeant, Roach said she felt upset that violence allegedly perpetrated by a fellow officer could happen close to home.

-“I served for this country so why should I fear my son being able to walk down the street?” she said.
+“I served for this country, so why should I fear my son being able to walk down the street?” she said.